-- 4.1 Those learners who are not meeting our expected levels of attendance, punctuality or engagement will receive a variety of support as deemed appropriate, including contacting the Programme Lead and Progress and Welfare Advisors for possible reasonable adjustments under the Learning Support and SEND Policy. - 4.2 A support plan may include extra tuition sessions or help with time management. - 4.3 If you are unable to complete the one of the support applications forms yourself, due to your circumstances, you may appoint an advocate to do this on your behalf.
+- 4.1 If you are not meeting our expected levels of attendance, punctuality or engagement you will receive a variety of support as deemed appropriate, including contacting the Programme Lead and Progress and Welfare Advisors for possible reasonable adjustments under the Special Educational Needs and Disability (SEND) policy. - 4.2 A support plan may include extra tuition sessions or help with time management. - 4.3 If you are unable to complete the one of the support applications forms yourself, due to your circumstances, you may appoint an advocate to do this on your behalf.
 This can be a friend, family member or member of staff.
-If you wish to use an advocate you will need to inform us of who this person is and in what capacity, they are acting for you, i.e. writing the form on your behalf and/or attending support meetings with you. - 4.4 If you require advice and guidance on any of the processes set out in this policy, you should contact your tutor in the first instance. - 4.5 Help and support regarding mental health or other health concerns is available from our Progress and Welfare Advisors.
+If you wish to use an advocate you will need to inform us of who this person is and in what capacity they are acting for you, i.e., writing the form on your behalf and/or attending support meetings with you. - 4.4 If you require advice and guidance on any of the processes set out in this policy, you should contact your tutor in the first instance. - 4.5 Help and support regarding mental health or other health concerns is available from our Progress and Welfare Advisors.